I also want to share with you some techniques which will stimulate your own creative process.

 Find reflections and compose your photographs so they feature strongly.
 Experiment with including little or no context for the reflection in some pictures.

 Move around and watch what happens.
-You position in relationship to what is being reflected will change dramatically as you move.
+Your position in relation to what is being reflected will change dramatically as you move.

 Find the best point of view to make your photos from.
 Take lots, each from a slightly different angle.